elisabettasciacca/RNAseq_lecture/README.md

 # RNAseq_lecture
-Supporting material for lecture on RNA-seq
+This repository contains supporting material for a lecture on RNA-seq.